One camera. Whole contract.

 Brands.
 Hikvision and Dahua explicitly named.

-The Netherlands (2023 parliamentary motion to phase out Hikvision and Dahua at sensitive sites) and Taiwan (long-standing ban on Chinese-state vendors in government procurement) have their own equivalents.
+India (MeitY "Essential Requirements for CCTV cameras" 2024 + STQC certification regime mandatory from April 2026), the Netherlands (2023 parliamentary motion to phase out Hikvision and Dahua at sensitive sites) and Taiwan (long-standing ban on Chinese-state vendors in government procurement) have their own equivalents.
 The migration playbook below applies to all of them.

 Compliant in months, not years.